Taranath Sharma: Early life and education

 Sharma was born on 23 June 1934 in Barbote Ilam as the first child of Mr. Prajapati Upadhyay a social reformer.
 Quitting the Sanskrit education he continued his studies in the English school that was established by his father.
 He completed his school level studies at St Joseph's, Darjeeling.
 Sharma got PhD in Linguistics from the University of Wisconsin-Madison in the US.

 Literary career

 While studying for a BA in Banaras, Sharma initiated the 'Jharro Nepali' a literature movement with his friends.
 He wrote his first work, Ojhel Parda, in 1966 inside jail while he was imprisoned for criticizing late King Mahendra's poem.

-His travelogue entitled Belaet Tira Baralida meaning Ramblings in and around Britain, which he wrote while he was doing his Post Graduate Diploma with English as second language in the University College of North Wales won the popular 'Madan Puraskar' award in 1969.
+His travelogue entitled Belaet Tira Baralida meaning Ramblings in and around Britain, which he wrote while he was doing his Post Graduate Diploma with English as second language in the University College of North Wales won the popular 'Madan Puraskar' award for the year 1969.

 Sharma served as the editor in chief of The Rising Nepal English daily for some years after the restoration of democracy in Nepal.
 He even served at Nobel Academy Secondary School as the school principal for many years.
 He has great contribution in Nepali education and literature.